fidelity/kraan/docs/dev-guide.md

 The Makefile in the project's top level directory will compile, build and test all components.

     make

+If changes are made to go source imports you may need to perform a go mod vendor, type:

+    make gomod-update

 Alternatively you can run make in a docker container.